 A bathroom renovation can be one of the most stressful and challenging renovation projects for your home.

-However, with proper preparation and research, the rewards for you and your family can be tremendous.
+However, knowing the Common Bathroom Renovation Mistakes and with proper preparation and research can yield tremendous rewards for you and your family.

 Read on for the 8 Most Common Bathroom Renovation Mistakes: